Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Experimental details

 Here, we provide experimental details and additional results and discussion regarding the experiments included in the main body.

-\subsection{Synthetic 2$d$ Barycentre}
+\subsection{Synthetic 2$d$ barycentre}

 \paragraph{Datasets} We follow the experimental setup of \citet{noble2023treebased}.
 The marginals consist of moon, circle, and spiral datasets from scikit-learn \citep{scikit-learn}, centred and scaled by a factor of 7.0.
 We aim to learn the ($\tfrac{1}{3}, \tfrac{1}{3}, \tfrac{1}{3}$)-barycentre of the dataset.
+This is a challenging problem—the lower-dimensional and discontinuous structures in the marginals mean that the barycentre has a complex and fragmented support, and the transport maps to the barycentre are highly discontinuous.

 \paragraph{Hyperparameters} For TreeDSBM, we use $\eps=0.1$ and run for 6 IMF iterations.
 For training the vector fields, we use 10,000 training steps and a batch size of 4096.
 We use the Adam optimiser (with default parameters 0.9, 0.999) with learning rate 1e-3 and exponential moving average parameter of 0.99.
 At inference we use the Euler-Maruyama scheme with 50 steps.
 We generate a batch of 10,000 training couplings for subsequent TreeIMF iterations (a third simulated from each marginal).
 For the other algorithms, we use their default parameters provided in their respective codebases.